Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Are we testing if something is even possible at all?
 Should we MVP?
     - How important is it to get perfect?
     - Any downstream effects?

+## PR review checklist
+- Does the table run?
+- Does primary key constraint hold? : count(*), count (distinct PK should be the same)
+- Check the joins: how many rows in the newly created table?
+Make a comment of that.
+Then, start with the FROM table.
+How many rows?
+Comment that.
+Then add each join to it and keep commenting the rows to see if something changes.
+    - If there are differences in row count, it could be a timing issue.
+Look into data quality dashboard and see if the tables are up to date.
+Perhaps the DQ dashboard shows a potentially different reason why the data might be out of sync?
+Otherwise, look into the cases that are different and see what characteristics they have
+- Go into the explore and run the data - does this make sense?
+- Segment the data, compute aggregates and compare between dev and prod.
+This might mean we’d need to get this data into Excel to compare more accurately
+- Are the row counts and min and max values between prod and dev the same or explainable?
+- Spot check a few values to sanity check the logic of the model
+- Depending on the changes introduced, stress test these changes and see if anything breaks anywhere.
+- Never allow untested code to go into production.
+If you don’t have existing reports to replicate, talk to the end- user and ask about their feelings of the data
+- Be critical in the review - if something looks weird - mention it.
+Look for:
+  - consistency
+  - good user experience
+  - understand how it fits in the model and if there are better ways
+  - check that there are no downstream effects

 ## Senior execs analytics support
 They will be less likely to want to simply learn Looker - they need answer fast.
 Get them to ask specific questions they can't find the answer to even when asking people e.g. in their team.